 Click on [>>] to import the epochs and apply the bipolar montage.

 Step 5: Time-frequency

-This step computes the time-frequency decomposition of the SEEG signals around the seizure onset and normalizes them based on the short baseline (10s) immediately before the seizure onset.
+This step computes the time-frequency decomposition of the SEEG signals around the seizure onset and normalizes them based on the same measure computed from the baseline.